AlSharia/Neural-net-project-/README.md

 # Problem Set 01: Pneumonia Classification from Chest X-Ray Images

 ## Approach
 The goal of this project is to develop a Deep Learning model to classify pediatric chest X-ray images into two categories: **Normal** and **Pneumonia**.
-Given the complexity of medical images, a Convolutional Neural Network (CNN) was chosen as the primary approach to automatically extract spatial features and patterns from the X-rays.
+Given the complexity of medical images, a Convolutional Neural Network (CNN) was chosen as the primary approach to automatically extract spatial features and patterns from the X-rays..

 ## Methodology
 - **Data Preprocessing:** Images were resized to 150x150 pixels and normalized to a range of [0, 1].